YDB Server changelog

 • Fixed statistics calculation with MVCC enabled.

-• Fixed race while splitting and deleting table with CDC.
+• Fixed the race condition that occurred at splitting and deleting a table with SDC.

 Version 22.5